Board of Directors

 Steve is a partner in the Restructuring Group of Kirkland & Ellis LLP.
 His practice involves representing debtors (including public, portfolio, and privately-held companies), creditors, and investors in complex corporate chapter 11 cases, out-of-court restructurings, acquisitions, and related trial and appellate litigation.
 Member of the New York City Bar Committee on Bankruptcy and Corporate Reorganization.

-Anne has global responsibility for ensuring that IPG Mediabrands, Interpublic Group's global network of media agencies, is able to attract, select and manage the talent required for the business and its clients.
-She oversees organizational development, talent management, training and leadership development for 9500 employees in over 60 countries.
+Ms. Benedict has global responsibility for ensuring that Infor, the world's third largest software company, is able to attract, select and manage the talent required for the business and its clients.
+Ms. Benedict leads the human resources function for 15,000 employees in over 60 countries.

-Anne's over 20 years of global experience includes 10 years of consulting at Mercer, organizational development roles at Disney-ABC as well as talent management and HR responsibilities at Interpublic Group.
-Her breadth of experience across HR disciplines, such as recruiting, talent management, operations and compensation, brings a holistic approach to managing talent.
+Ms. Benedict has over 20 years of global experience, including 10 years of consulting at Mercer, organizational development roles at Disney-ABC, as well as 9 years of talent management and HR responsibilities in marketing services at Interpublic Group.
+Her breadth of experience across HR disciplines – such as recruiting, talent management, operations and compensation – brings a holistic approach to managing talent.

 Ms. Leimkuhler graduated summa cum laude from Harvard College with a degree in Government, where she was also inducted to Phi Beta Kappa and was an Academic All-American on the women's varsity lacrosse team.
 She received her M.B.A. from Harvard Business School where she was a Baker Scholar.

-Courtney is Vice Chair of the board of Futures and Options, a New York City-based non-profit focused on creating internship opportunities and job skills training for under-privileged high school students.
-She is also co-President of the National Alumnae Advisory Council for her alma mater, the Agnes Irwin School.
+Courtney is co-President of the National Alumnae Advisory Council for her alma mater, the Agnes Irwin School.
 Previously, Courtney was actively involved with Big Brothers Big Sisters for more than 10 years.
 In 2014, Ms. Leimkuhler was invited to join the World Economic Forum's Young Global Leader community.
 She lives in New York City with her husband, Charles de Segundo, and their daughter, Adele.

 Jerry Faust holds the position of Vice President – Print & Distribution for Time Inc. In this role, Jerry is responsible for overseeing Time Inc. Production's central print purchasing, magazine distribution and postal initiatives as well as production operations for certain Time Inc. magazines and publications.